Cumulocity-IoT/cumulocity-demo-widget/README.md

     ```
     <lib-gp-demo-widget></lib-gp-demo-widget>
     ```

-  - import your widget module in <Project Name>/src/app.module.ts for local development and testing. for example:

   - Import your widget module in <Project Name>/src/app.module.ts and add the imported module under `@NgModule`.
     For example: